Live and Let Die (film): Filming

 The boat chase was filmed in Louisiana around the Irish Bayou area, with some interruption caused by flooding.
 26 boats were built by the Glastron boat company for the film.
 17 were destroyed during rehearsals.
 The speedboat jump scene over the bayou, filmed with the assistance of a specially-constructed ramp, unintentionally set a Guinness World Record at the time with 110 ft cleared.
 The waves created by the impact caused the following boat to flip over.

-The chase involving the double-decker bus was filmed with a former London bus adapted by having a top section removed, and then placed back in situ running on ball bearings to allow it to slide off on impact.
+The escape in a double-decker bus was filmed using a modified former London bus that had its top deck removed and remounted on rollers so it would slide off on impact with the low bridge.
+The top deck was bolted in position for all other filming.
 The stunts involving the bus were performed by Maurice Patchett, a London Transport bus driving instructor.

 Salvador Dalí was approached in 1973 to design a Surrealist tarot deck for the film.
 However, his fee was too expensive for the film budget.
 At the end, the deck used in the film was designed by Fergus Hall.
 Dalí kept working at the deck and released it in 1984.

 Music

 John Barry, who had worked on the previous seven films, was unavailable during production as he was working on the stage musical Billy.
 Broccoli and Saltzman instead asked Paul McCartney to write the theme song.
 Saltzman, mindful of his decision not to produce A Hard Day's Night (1964), was especially eager to work with McCartney.
-Since McCartney's salary was high and another composer could not be hired with the remainder of the music budget, George Martin, who had been McCartney's producer while with The Beatles, was chosen to write the score for the film.
+Since McCartney's salary was high and another composer could not be hired with the remainder of the music budget, George Martin, who had been McCartney's producer while with the Beatles, was chosen to write the score for the film.

-"Live and Let Die", written by McCartney along with his wife Linda and performed by their group Wings, was the first true rock and roll song used to open a Bond film, and became a major success in the United Kingdom (where it reached number nine in the charts) and the US (where it reached number 2, for three weeks).
+"Live and Let Die", written by McCartney along with his wife Linda and performed by their group Wings, was the first true rock and roll song used to open a Bond film, and became a major success in the UK (where it reached number nine in the charts) and the US (where it reached number two, for three weeks).
 It was nominated for an Academy Award, but lost to "The Way We Were".
 Saltzman and Broccoli hired B. J. Arnau to record and perform the title song, not realising McCartney intended to perform it.
 Arnau's version was featured in the film, when the singer performs it in a night club that Bond visits.

-In the pre-titles sequence, the Olympia Brass Band performed a funeral march observed by a MI6 agent.
+In the pre-titles sequence, the Olympia Brass Band performed a funeral march observed by an MI6 agent.
 The first musical piece at the beginning of the funeral march is "Just a Closer Walk with Thee".
-Trumpeter Alvin Alcorn portrayed the knife-wielding assassin.
-After the agent is fatally stabbed, the band starts playing the more lively "New Second Line" (also known as "Joe Avery's Piece") penned by Milton Batiste.
+The trumpeter Alvin Alcorn portrayed the knife-wielding assassin.
+After the agent is fatally stabbed, the band starts playing the more lively "New Second Line" (also known as "Joe Avery's Piece"), created by Milton Batiste.